 Humans are superior to animals.
 Hear me out.
 No animal feels wonder at its own existence, wets itself laughing or weeps tears of complete psychological rupture.
 How do I know this?
 Firstly, by attending to animals, which express their inner life just as clearly — if not more clearly — than humans do.
 Secondly, by attending to my own conscious experience, the source of the intense wonder, hilarity and sorrow that are denied animals, along with the fears, desires, frustrations and physical pleasures we evidently do have in common.
 Of course I don’t expect you to believe me; if you have paid attention to either, you’ll agree and if you haven’t you won’t.
 That’s all there is to it.

 Half true in the following three ways.
 Firstly humans and animals are ‘equal’ in that every animal (or species) has its own ‘superiority,’ something it does better than any other animal.
-If we use ‘agility’ as a measure of superiority, then humans are far below squirrels, if physical sensitive is the scale, we’re smashed by catfish.
-In this sense it is stupid to speak superiority; but the superiority we are addressing here is the ‘superiority of superiorities’ — consciousness.4
+If we use ‘agility’ as a measure of superiority, then humans are far below squirrels, if physical sensitive is the scale, we’re smashed by catfish, in matters of courage we can be at least equalled by the little wren.4 In this sense it is stupid to speak of superiority; but the superiority we are addressing here is the ‘superiority of superiorities’ — consciousness.5

-Secondly, we are equal to animals because we are, clearly, animals; and that is clearly good.
-I don’t know about you, but I love being an ape and am constantly frustrated that the unnatural human world prevents me from getting good at apeishness; at spontaneity, physical sensitivity, hardiness, animal beauty and connection to the wild, my home.
+Secondly, we are equal to animals because we are animals; and that is clearly good.
+I don’t know about you, but I love being an ape and am constantly frustrated that the unnatural human world prevents me from getting good at apeishness; at spontaneity, physical sensitivity, hardiness, animal beauty, group intimacy and connection to the wild, my home.

 The third partial way that ‘we are part of nature and not above it’ is true, is that all animals are conscious, to some degree.
 They all feel some kind of joy, delight, love and pain, including what we would call acute emotional pain.
 It’s dreadful for anyone with any sensitivity to watch an animal suffer and it’s heartbreaking to see the extraordinary grief of higher (yes, higher) animals, and inspiring to see the lengths that they will go to avoid this pain and to protect their own.